hiptest/hiptest-publisher/docs/CONTRIBUTING.md

 ```

-Now in every node rendered in the scenarios, you can access ``context[action_word_library]`` in the template during rendering.
+Now in every node rendered in the scenarios, you can access ``context.action_word_library`` in the template during rendering.

 Once this is all done, you should be able to generate the Scala tests by running:

 ```shell
 zest-publisher --language=scala
 ```

-Note: we also added some helpers while rendering scenarios and actionwords:

-- *@variables :* The list of variables defind in the actionword or scenario.
-- *@non_valued_parameters :* The list of parameters which do not have a default value
-- *@valued_parameters :* The list of parameters which do have a default value

 Adding support for a new framework